huggingface/optimum/README.md

 # Define the quantization methodology
 qconfig = AutoQuantizationConfig.arm64(is_static=False, per_channel=False)
-quantizer = ORTQuantizer.from_pretrained(model_checkpoint, feature="sequence-classification")
+quantizer = ORTQuantizer.from_pretrained(ort_model)

 # Apply dynamic quantization on the model
-quantizer.export(
-    onnx_model_path=onnx_path,
-    onnx_quantized_model_output_path=os.path.join(save_directory, "model-quantized.onnx"),
-    quantization_config=qconfig,
-)
+quantizer.quantize(save_dir=save_directory, quantization_config=qconfig)
 ```

 In this example, we've quantized a model from the Hugging Face Hub, but it could also be a path to a local model directory.
-The `feature` argument in the `from_pretrained()` method corresponds to the type of task that we wish to quantize the model for.
-The result from applying the `export()` method is a `model-quantized.onnx` file that can be used to run inference.
+The result from applying the `quantize()` method is a `model_quantized.onnx` file that can be used to run inference.

 Here's an example of how to load an ONNX Runtime model and generate predictions with it: